IbrahimMohammed47/go-exercises/README.md

 # go-exercises
-Her I solve GO exercises from https://gophercises.com Original exercises with other gophers solutions can be found here https://github.com/gophercises
+Here I solve GO exercises from https://gophercises.com </br>
+Original exercises with other gophers solutions can be found here https://github.com/gophercises